RetroReversing/retroReversing/categories/companies/crossproducts.md

 # Products

 ## SNASM
-SNasm (Spiny Norman's Assembler) was developed by Martin Day (aka Spiny Norman) in collaboration with the founders of Cross Products Ian Oliver and Andy Craven.
-It was licensed to Cross products for sale as paert of their first commercial development kit for the Atari ST and Amiga systems [^3].
+SNASM (Spiny Norman's Assembler) was developed by Martin Day (aka Spiny Norman) in collaboration with the founders of Cross Products Ian Oliver and Andy Craven.
+It was licensed to Cross Products for sale as part of their first commercial development kit for the Atari ST and Amiga systems [^3].

 Note that Spiny Norman (Martin Day) would go on to found a rival development tools company known as SN Systems (Spiny Norman Systems) but they did not distribute SNASM itself.